mist475/Schematica_Extra/README.md

         * Detailed description of the bug
 5. Click `Submit new issue`, and wait for feedback!

-Shamelessly based this README off [pahimar's version](https://github.com/pahimar/Equivalent-Exchange-3).
+Partially based off this README off [pahimar's version](https://github.com/pahimar/Equivalent-Exchange-3).